ilabsbrainteam/2022-Best-Practices-Infant-MEG/README.rst

 - `h5io <https://github.com/h5io/h5io>`__
 - `mnefun <https://github.com/LABSN/mnefun>`__

-If you install Anaconda, you can get all dependencies with something like:
+If you install `Anaconda <https://docs.anaconda.com/anaconda/install/index.html>`__, you can set up an isolated environment with all dependencies with:

 .. code-block:: console